dansl/ttEssence/Docs/Handbook.md

 See [Armor Examples](/Docs/Armor.md)

-> Example: A hero with DEX 4 and No Armor has 9 Defence.
-A hero with DEX 2 and Light Armor also has 9 Defence.
+> Example: A hero with DEX 4 and No Armor has 9 Defense.
+A hero with DEX 2 and Light Armor also has 9 Defense.

 ### When HP Hits 0